seeking/myproject/Template pic/readme.md

-﻿# This project is under costruction .
+﻿# This project is under costruction.
+# Photos folder has been removed to protect copyright.
-# to see the demo version , please click "ScreenShot.jpg" .
+# to see the demo , please click "ScreenShot.jpg" .